VenturaNotes/Knowledge/- Topics/nerve ending.md

+---
+aliases:
+  - nerve endings
+---
 ## Synthesis
 -
 ## Source [^1]
-- the final part (terminal) of one of the branches of a nerve fiber, where a neuron makes contact either with another neuron at a synapse or with a muscle or gland cell at a neuromuscular or neuroglandular junction.
+- The final part (terminal) of one of the branches of a [[nerve fiber]], where a neuron makes contact either with another neuron at a synapse or with a muscle or gland cell at a neuromuscular or neuroglandular junction.
 ## Source[^2]
 - $n$.
 The terminal part of a nerve, usually consisting of an end organ, but see also free NERVE ENDING.
 ## References